Alfred Lucas (chemist): Career in Egypt

 Diagnosed with tuberculosis in 1897, Lucas moved to Egypt a year later where he made a complete recovery.
 Serving as a chemist with the Egyptian civil service, he worked in Egypt for the rest of his career.
 After starting in the Salt Department, he was employed in a series of chemical laboratory posts, including with the Geological Survey Department, which introduced him to Egypt's ancient monuments, Chief Chemist of the Surveys Department and then Director and Principal Chemist of the Government Analytical Laboratory.
 In 1923 he planned to retire to pursue his interest in archaeology.
 He however accepted the position of Consulting Chemist to the Antiquities Service, and later of honorary consulting chemist, which he held until his death in 1945.

 Lucas also undertook much forensic science work, developing considerable expertise as a ballistics and handwriting expert.
-He often gave expert evidence in court, and advised British court-martials on forensic matters during both world wars.
+He often gave expert evidence in court, and advised British courts-martial on forensic matters during both world wars.
 His writings on forensic science were well received and considered ground-breaking, with the English language Egyptian Gazette referring to him as "Egypt's Sherlock Holmes".

 The tomb of Tutankhamun

 During his time in Egypt, Lucas developed an expertise in the analysis and preservation of objects recovered from excavated ancient Egyptian sites.
 When in November 1922 the archaeologist Howard Carter discovered the tomb of Tutankhamun with its contents largely intact, the Egyptian authorities agreed to loan Lucas to the excavation.
 He commenced work in December 1922, a part of a small team of experienced archaeologists and experts, led by Howard Carter and including Arthur Mace, Arthur Callender and photographer Harry Burton.
 Lucas played a key role in this team, being responsible for the conservation, restoration and preparation for shipping of the thousands of objects found, some of them quite fragile.
 To enable him to undertake this work, a makeshift laboratory was set up in the nearby empty tomb of Seti II, with Lucas, assisted by Arthur Mace, assessing, cleaning and – if necessary – repairing each object to ensure safe transport to the Cairo Museum.

 Lucas's descriptions of the conservation process were published in several newspapers, including a 1923 article in The Times, where he described the difficulties encountered when preserving objects from the tomb:

-Many of the objects are in such a condition that before they are photographed, recorded, packed, or transported to Cairo they must be cleaned, strengthened and repaired.
-Any error in treatment might ruin them. ...
-The first thing to do is to remove superficial dust, which may usually be done by means of a small pair of bellows or by gentle brushing with an artist's small, soft, dry bristle.
-A duster cannot be used, as this might catch in any loose gold and cause damage.